First: What is grammar? Grammar encompasses the words we choose and how we punctuate them — how we string them together.

 He was kind to give me a compliment on my volunteerism.

-Complement, both a verb and a noun, is something that completes something or makes it better.
+Complement, both a verb and a noun, completes something or makes it better.

 We want to complement our training program with hands-on activities.